Kentucky Highlights

 - Require all establishments selling nicotine products to obtain licenses, provide for and fund specific enforcement measures and establish a meaningful penalty structure for underage sales violations;

-- Increase funding for the state tobacco prevention and cessation program to $10 million, allocate the incremental $14 million the state stands to receive in Juul settlement funds over 6 years to the program and ensure that funding is spent according to the Centers for Disease Control and Preventions Best Practices for Comprehensive Tobacco Control Programs; and
+- Increase funding for the state tobacco prevention and cessation program to $4 million, allocate Juul settlement funds program and ensure funding is spent according to the Centers for Disease Control and Prevention best practices; and

 - Support and defend local comprehensive smokefree laws, including e-cigarettes.